lalopmak/colemak-evil/rationales.md

 ozxp, and possibly q
 ----

-undo moved to p/C-p.  z/Z is viable and has nice shift properties.
-It helps that z is not used often (most usage is in bundles) - that is also why p was chosen over, say, v.
-However, z/Z requires too much folding of the ring finger which, while strong, could eventually be problematic.
-Also, p is a good choice for a consecutive, "nonflowing command", since it is awkward to move from it.
+undo moved to p/C-p.  z/Z is okay and has nice shift properties.
+But it might not be very good considering the frequency of usage.

+The stats for undo are sort of inflated because I spam it so much to get rid of a bunch of changes, but it's not really used in tandem with other commands, so an out-of-the-way key is okay.
+What is required is that the key be used by a strong finger (one that, once the hand positioning has been shifted, is easy to press repeatedly.  z/Z requires too much folding of the ring finger to make this happen, and v did not work well in practice (though its mirror, k, is spammed a lot, so this might just be due to practice).
+The fact that it is awkward to move away from p to other letters reduces its opportunity cost.

 open above/below are not used nearly often enough to deserve home row spots.
 Currently, the spots open are qzx, of which x is out of the question.  z/Z is not a bad spot, especially for such a "nonflowing command", and moves finger toward shift which is somewhat common when opening new line, but it is an open question whether it is preferable over q/C-q, and also whether the relative frequencies justify best placement.